 The W2 vs. 1099 distinction matters.
 Some pharma and device roles – particularly contract sales through third-party organizations – are structured as 1099 independent contractor arrangements.
 In these cases, you’re responsible for your own taxes, health insurance, and business expenses.
 The gross number looks higher; the net is often lower than expected, particularly for a nurse accustomed to employer-provided health coverage.

 Medical device vs. pharmaceutical sales: Device reps (orthopedic implants, cardiac rhythm management, surgical equipment) often earn more and work harder.
 Scrubbing into OR cases, supporting surgeons during procedures, and carrying a pager for case coverage are common expectations.
-Total compensation can reach $150,000–$200,000 for top performers with major device companies.
-The clinical intensity is also higher — these roles suit OR and cardiac ICU nurses well.
+In the same MedReps data, average total compensation for medical device reps runs around $178,000, a modest premium over the pharmaceutical figure, with top performers at major device companies well above that.
+The clinical intensity is also higher, which is why these roles suit OR and cardiac ICU nurses well.

 Which nursing specialties transfer best